No indictments against Florida police over deadly force

 It also noted that the officer who shot and killed McDade violated police department policy by not activating his body camera.

-McDade died after he stabbed and killed a 21 year old, but there were differing accounts about McDade’s confrontation with police in late May.
+McDade died after after he stabbed and killed a 21 year old, but there were differing accounts about McDade’s confrontation with police in late May.

 About a week earlier, police shot and killed Woodard, who police say was armed, after a report of an altercation in a restaurant parking lot.